Manchester’s Queer Underground — HUNGER’s guide to the city’s most progressive spaces

 Rise and shine!
 We’d advise asking for a slightly later checkout after a night like HOMOBLOC.
 The front desk staff at the Marriott are angels about this sort of thing — they’ve seen it all before, and they saw you grab that McDonalds at just before 4am.
 Then, stumble down to Koffee Pot, a proper Manchester institution that’s been serving hungover cures since 1978.
 If you’re after avocado toast and oat flat whites (which, let’s face it, you’re not) this isn’t the place for you.
 Koffee Pot is hearty fare that will sort you out — go for their full English (they do Scottish and Irish versions, too) or, if you can stomach it, their Reuben sandwich.
 And if the idea of ingesting more alcohol doesn’t make saliva start to form in your mouth, they’ve got you covered with everything from Bloody Micheladas to picklebacks made with homemade pickle juice.

 Once you’re sufficiently greased-up, it’s time to do the kind of retail therapy that wouldn’t fly if you were of a fully sound mind.
 First, drag yourself to Eastern Bloc Records, Manchester’s longest-running independent dance music store.
 This place has been around since ‘85, and they know their stuff — whether you’re after house, techno or drum and bass, they’ll bloody have it.
 Maybe you could even pick up some vinyl to commemorate your favourite set last night (providing you can remember it).
 Then, it’s time for your final stop before boarding the train home.
 It’s kind of obligatory this one — Queer Lit.
 Opened in 2023 on Great Ancoats Street, it’s the kind of bookshop the gays deserve, home to over 4,500 titles celebrating every shade of the rainbow.
-Buy something to read on the train (massively ambitious) and make sure it’s something that will simultaneously signal your queerness while making the person next to you do a double-take.
+Buy a book to read on the train (massively ambitious) and make sure it’s something that will simultaneously signal your queerness while making the person next to you do a double-take.

 Image Credit: Eastern Bloc